 If Trellix XDR Platform is deployed in an environment and a standard HX triage audit is completed in a timely manner of the suspected use of CVE-2019-18935, an organization can search for file write events from known web processes.
 This will identify the executables written by the web server process.
-CISA specifically recommends searching for the following field value pair:
+CISA and authoring organizations specifically recommend searching for the following field value pair: